ietf-wg-acme/acme/draft-ietf-acme-acme.md

   "certificate": "https://example.com/acme/cert/1234"
 }
 ~~~~~~~~~~

-[[ Open issue: There are two possible behaviors for the CA here.
-Either (a) the
-CA automatically issues once all the requirements are fulfilled, or (b) the CA
-waits for confirmation from the client that it should issue.
-If we allow both,
-we will need a signal in the application object of whether confirmation is
-required.
-I would prefer that auto-issue be the default, which would imply a
-syntax like "confirm": true ]]

-[[ Open issue: Should this syntax allow multiple certificates?
-That would
-support reissuance / renewal in a straightforward way, especially if the CSR /
-notBefore / notAfter could be updated. ]]

 The elements of the "requirements" array are immutable once set, except for
 their "status" fields.
 If any other part of the object changes after the object